aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### Step 1: Institutional License, GradeScope and Canvas**

 GradeScope is a **paid** service that allows instructors to tie assignments back to Canvas.
-Once an assignment is created in Canvas and in GradeScope, a student uploads their completed notebook to GradeScope, GradeScope grades the notebook and pushes the scores back to the LMS (need explaination, you mentioned Canvas before but now LMS, which is explained in the following context, better explain LMS when it first being mentioned).
+Once an assignment is created in Canvas and in GradeScope, a student uploads their completed notebook to GradeScope, GradeScope grades the notebook and pushes the scores back to the LMS.

 ### Step 2: Documentation: Canvas and GradeScope Assigment Configuration**